Emmibrill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 13-unique contains a script that takes a list of words as input and prints only words that appear exactly once.
 Input format: One line, one word; Output format: One line, one word; Words should be sorted.

 File 14-findthatword contains a script that display lines containing the pattern“root” from the file /etc/passwd.

+File 15-countthatword contains a script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd.